fl101/awardfares-blog/_posts/2019-11-05-haneda-maintenance-facility-tours.md

 <img src="/./assets/img/haneda-jal-tour/outside2.jpg" class="" />
 <img src="/./assets/img/haneda-jal-tour/outside3.jpg" class="" />

 Overall the tour is a really fun experience, especially considering that it is completely free!
-Just make sure your book your tickets well in-advance or find some last minute availability if you're flexible.
-Even though the tours are completely in Japanese you will still be able to enjoy it if you don't understand Japanese.
+Just make sure you book your tickets well in advance or find some last minute availability if you're flexible.
+Even though the tours are only in Japanese you will still be able to enjoy it if you don't understand Japanese.